 After an exciting and interesting time as a Police Dog handler with lots of community policing, incidents, case investigations and great bonds with my working dog it was time for a new focus in my policing career.
 My parents at this point were getting on in years so I requested a posting to Toronto to be nearer to them for support.
 I thought it the right thing to do as their only child.

 But how to get the family there Another journey ensued that involved a family road trip from British Columbia south to California and across the USA and back up to Toronto.
-After this epic journey we arrived and took up our new residence.
+After this epic journey, we arrived and took up our new residence.
 You can check out a little information on this challenging adventure with 3 small children camping across America en route to Toronto on my “life and adventure” pages.

-I was transferred to to the Toronto Drug squad as a team leader and upon arrival was met with a rather cold shoulder by my small team.
-Ahead of my posting to Toronto Drug squad I had attend a drug investigations techniques course at the Canadian Police college in Ottawa in the spring of April 1977 for 2 weeks developing my knowledge and skills in relations to drug investigations.
-It turned out that 2 of the team had applied for the role but I had been chosen for the leadership position instead of them – due to being transferred at as a Corporal to Toronto.
+I was transferred to the Toronto Drug squad as a team leader and upon arrival was met with a rather cold shoulder by my small team.
+Ahead of my posting to Toronto Drug squad I had to attend a drug investigations techniques course at the Canadian Police College in Ottawa in the spring of April 1977 for 2 weeks developing my knowledge and skills in relations to drug investigations.
+It turned out that 2 of the team had applied for the role but I had been chosen for the leadership position instead of them – due to being transferred as a Corporal to Toronto.

 They had missed out on a promotion.
-After some heart to heart talking with them about this not being my choice, but the forces. to pick me it would be best to get along and support each other.
+After some heart to heart talk with them about this not being my choice, but the forces, to pick me it would be best to get along and support each other.
 I recognised that their experience in the drug unit was more than mine and suggest that if we worked together with our different strengths then life would be much more enjoyable – for all of us.
 Things changed for the good after that and we got along as a team.

 I did spend a short 6 months as a drug squad team leader at the division headquarters.
 During this time we worked with undercover operatives to do surveillance on drug dealers, undertake arrests of street dealers and facilitate prosecutions in the courts.
-There was lots of surveillance and drug raids conducted during this time.
+There were lots of surveillance and drug raids conducted during this time.
 It was a fascinating aspect of policing filled with intrigue and mysterious activities.
 It lent itself to frequenting bars and some of the seedier parts of Toronto.

-The work was involved with taking statements, surveillance on drug dealers and buys by undercover officers followed by arrest of suspects either at the time or later.
-Sometimes we simply provided back up for undercover drug operations in an effort to progress investigations to try and locate those up the chain in the drug syndicates.
+The work was involved with taking statements, surveillance on drug dealers and buys by undercover officers followed by the arrest of suspects either at the time or later.
+Sometimes we simply provided back up for undercover drug operations in an effort to progress investigations to try to locate those up the chain in the drug syndicates.
 Informants were also used to get information and these people required management.
 Day shifts often involved court appearances while night shifts were out on the streets.